Concentration

 Concentration was first produced by Barry-Enright Productions but after that firm was brought up on cheating charges from Twenty-One, NBC assumed production duties on the show and appointed Norm Blumenthal as producer.
 Two nighttime editions aired.
 The first, in 1958, was a quick stop-gap after Twenty-One was canceled, and the other was a color-telecast six-month run in 1961.
 The daytime show was the last NBC show to transition from black-and-white to color in 1966.
 It had aired 3,689 separate shows during its run in the span of 3,101 days (in the days before videotape, two live shows were done, once for the East Coast then two hours later for the West Coast).
 It was daytime's longest running game show running consecutively on the same network, a record shattered in 1987 by The Price Is Right.

-After NBC canceled Concentration, they licensed Goodson-Todman productions to create a new syndicated series with Jack Narz as host.
-This version featured puzzles in full color (the original puzzles were painted white on a grey field) and had no returning champions.
-They also jettisoned the gag prizes and Forfeits while introducing new elements along the way.
-This version ran to 1978.
+After NBC canceled Concentration, they licensed Jim Victory Television sales to create a new syndicated series with Jack Narz as host.
+Goodson-Todman Productions was subcontracted to produce the show.
 NBC brought it back in 1987 under the Mark Goodson Productions banner with the new name Classic Concentration.
-The board, now computer-generated on a TV monitor, was now 25 squares and had three Wild Cards (with the square with where the natural match would be made shown).
 Alex Trebek hosted this edition (comedian Orson Bean hosted a pilot for this edition in 1985).

 Contents